theojulienne/snappy/devpacks.md

 ### Using devpacks

 Developers install devpacks into their build environment.
-Typically a clean chroot is created with snapcraft:
+Typically a clean environment is created with snapcraft:
     snapcraft create env1 --base 15.04

+This is typically a container which is started / stopped as needed by snapcraft when using the environment.

-By default, this creates a chroot with basic development tools and selects the default set of target architectures (e.g. amd64 and armhf).
+By default, this uses a chroot with basic development tools and selects the default set of target architectures (e.g. amd64 and armhf).

 Devpacks are installed on top with:
-    snapcraft addsdk env1 foo-sdk
+    snapcraft addpack env1 foo-devpack

 Additional build tools may be installed from Ubuntu with:
     snapcraft run apt-get install make